ariel055132/Notes/AWS/DnsCachingPerformanceOptimization.md

 ## Amazon Route 53
 * An advanced DNS (with more routing policy)
+* You can transfer domains to Route 53 only if the Top-Level Domain (TLD) is supported
+* You can transfer a domain from Route 53 to another registrar by contacting AWS support
+* You can transfer a domain to another account in AWS
+* You can have a domain registrated in one AWS account and hosted zone in another AWS account
 ### Routing Policy
 1. Simple
    * Ref: *AmazonRoute53_SimpleRoutingPolicy.png*